 Many accidents that occur in public places can be avoided by the liable party or property owner by taking reasonable care to have the necessary safety measures in place.
 These can include adequate signage, training or maintenance.

 If an incident has resulted in a personal injury and fault or negligence can be proven, then it is likely you will be able to obtain personal injury compensation.
-Our experienced accident compensation lawyers will advise you and pursue your rights for any injury claim for pain and suffering, expenses and loss of income.
+Our experienced Gold Coast compensation lawyers, will advise you and pursue your rights for any injury claim for pain and suffering, expenses and loss of income.
 For the claim to have any chance of success, we will need to prove three things which include: